Table of Contents

 List the environmental issues associated with nuclear fuels?

-Ans: Nuclear fuels:
+Nuclear fuels:

 In nuclear power plants, we get energy as a result of the fission reaction.
 During fission reaction, heavy atoms, such as Uranium atoms, split up into smaller parts releasing a large amount of energy.

-Q24.
 How energy is obtained from water?

-Ans: Energy from water:
+Energy from water:

 Energy from water power is very cheap.
 Dams are being constructed at suitable locations in different parts of the world.
 Dams serve many purposes.
 They help to control floods by storing water.
 The water stored in dams is used for irrigation and also to generate electrical energy without creating many environmental problems.

-Q25.
 How energy is obtained from the sun?

-Ans: Energy from the sun:
+Energy from the sun:

 Solar energy is the energy coming from the Sun and is used directly and indirectly.
 Sunlight does not pollute the environment in any way.
 The sunrays are the ultimate source of life on Earth.
 We are dependent on the Sun for all our food and fuels.
-If we find a suitable method to use a fraction of the solar energy reaching the Earth, then it would be enough to fulfil our energy requirement.
+If we find a suitable method to use a fraction of the solar energy reaching the Earth, then it would be enough to fulfill our energy requirement.

-Q26.
 Explain the functioning of the solar house heating system?

-Ans: Solar house heating:
+Solar house heating:

 Complete solar house heating systems are successfully used in areas with a minimum amount of sunshine in winter.
 A heating system consists of:

-- A collector
+1. A collector

-- A storage device
+2. A storage device

-- A distribution system
+3. A distribution system

-Working of solar heating system:
+Working on solar heating system:

 Uses of solar energy:

-Q27.
 Describe the process of electricity generated by solar cells?

-Ans: Solar cells:
+Solar cells:

 When sunlight falls on a solar cell, it converts the light directly into electrical energy.
-Solar cells are used in calculators, watches and toys.
+Solar cells are used in calculators, watches, and toys.
 Large numbers of solar cells are wired together to form solar panels.

-Q28.
 Describe the process of electricity generated by wind energy?

-Ans: Wind energy:
+Wind energy:

 The wind has been used as a source of energy for centuries.
 It has powered sailing ships across the oceans.
 It has been used by windmills to grind grain and pump water.